openbmc/docs/designs/redfish-postcodes.md

 ## Requirements

-The Redfish Interface shall be Redfish compliant and pass the Redfish compliancy tests.
+The Redfish Interface shall be Redfish compliant and pass the Redfish compliance tests.

 The Redfish interface shall expose POST codes tracked on DBUS since the last BMC